peku33/web-static-pack/README.md

 - 100% 'static access, zero data copy
 - 100% pack-time calculated `Content-Type`, `ETag` (using sha3)
 - Almost no external dependencies

+## Limitations:
+- By default all files with guesses text/ content type are treated as utf-8

 ## Future goals:
 - 100% pack-time gzip / deflate / other compression